prooph/event-store/docs/repositories.md

 To provide this functionality the repository makes use of various helper classes explained below.

 ## AggregateType
-Each repository is responsible for one [AggregateType](../src/Aggregate/AggregateType.php).
+Each repository is responsible for one `Prooph\EventStore\Aggregate\AggregateType`.
 Super types are not supported.
 Imagine we have a domain with `Admin extends User` and `Employee extends User`.
 You'd need to have a `AdminRepository` and a `EmployeeRepository` in this case.
 If this is not what you want you can create a custom aggregate translator (see below) which is capable of reconstituting the correct types based on information derived from persisted domain events.